wizroot-dev/xnew/README.md

 ```

 ```
-// create a cube and update
+// create a cube and animate
 function MyCube({ node, scene }) {
     const geometry = new THREE.BoxGeometry(40, 40, 40);
     const material = new THREE.MeshNormalMaterial();